tomchadwin/tom.chadw.in/piespy.md

 <blockquote>Riveting, a <em>tour de force</em> in pastry literature!
 </blockquote>

-<blockquote>f you only read one book about pies this year, make it this one.
-A
+<blockquote>If you only read one book about pies this year, make it this one.
-masterpiece.</blockquote>
+A masterpiece.</blockquote>